When to book a flight to Ercan

 Ercan airport is where many visitors who fly to Northern Cyprus arrive, and this sunny Mediterranean region is an inspired choice for holidays at almost any time of year.

-There is something to appeal to all ages close to Ercan and the city of Nicosia is an essential stop.
+Book a cheap flight to Ercan and find something that appeals to all ages within Ercan or the neighbouring city of Nicosia is an essential stop.
 The walled Old City is one of the most interesting districts and you'll find Atatürk Square at its centre.
 The square is known for a majestic Venetian Column and it's a wonderful spot to enjoy a Turkish coffee as you watch the world pass by.

 Nicosia's most famous landmark is Selimiye Mosque or St. Sophia Cathedral as it is also known.
 It dates from the 13th century and was converted from a cathedral to a mosque in 1570 when its two minarets were added.
 The northern point of entry into the city is the Kyrenia Gate; finished in 1567 it's an impressive reminder of when the Venetians ruled Cyprus.
 Other notable walled city attractions include the fortified Great Inn and Arabahmet Mosque.